zachartmann/Tutorial10_Group-1/Report.md

 ![Image of Class Diagram](./diagrams/ClassDiagram.png)

 ## **Collaboration Diagrams**
 Collaboration diagrams represent the dynamic behaviour of objects and the structure of the interactions between them.
-It also displays the sequence of the interactions, focusing more on the messages that flow between objects than time-bised interactions.
+It also displays the sequence of the interactions, focusing more on the messages that flow between objects than time-based interactions.
 The collaboration diagrams for outbound and inbound calls, respectively, can be seen below:
 ### Collaboration Diagram - Outbound Calls
 ![Image of Collaboration Diagram (Outbound Call)](./diagrams/CollaborationDiagram-RM.png)